Tchaikovsky & Prokofiev

-Tchaikovsky: Variations on a Rocco Theme Op 33
+Tchaikovsky: Variations on a Rococo Theme Op 33

 Prokofiev: Alexander Nevsky

 The widely appreciated Ku-ring-gai Philharmonic Orchestra is spreading its wings to deliver two concerts in the marvellous acoustic of The Concourse which will not fail to leave audiences with a glow of awe and inspiration.
 The Concourse allows audiences to be part of the full scale orchestral and choral sound experience but up close and personal.

-In these concerts, four works will be presented by the KPO ranging from the newly minted to the familiar classics. eggshells by local composer and participant in the 2016 KPO Young Composers' Workshops, Kezia Yap, is a beautiful, delicate piece which will touch your emotions.
+In these concerts, four works will be presented by the KPO ranging from the newly minted to the familiar classics. eggshell by local composer and participant in the 2016 KPO Young Composers' Workshops, Kezia Yap, is a beautiful, delicate piece which will touch your emotions.
 The familiar and virtuosic Variations on a Rococo Theme by Tchaikovsky will be performed by phenomenal prodigy, 13 year old Benett Tsai on cello.
 Benett takes his place beside many other now famous performers as Outstanding Performer in KPO's 2017 Secondary Schools Concerto Competition, playing the artistically demanding Elgar Cello Concerto.

 You will also be immersed in the impressionistic seascapes of Debussy's La Mer, together with Prokofiev's vast epic based on the life of 13th century legendary Russian prince, Alexander Nevsky in which local acclaimed mezzo soprano, Barbara Jin, joins the full choral force of the Willoughby Choir, with an expanded KPO filling the stage, all under the direction of conductor Peter Ellis.

 KPO brings you music from the intimate to the expansive, from emerging composers and performers to works which have stood the test of time.